ylogx/blog/_posts/2019-02-03-zomato-image-classification.md

 ![Food Ambiance - results before and after classification][food-ambiance-web-gimp]

-This example clearly shows how image classification can make it easier to find ambiance shots in this case when the starting images of the restaurant page are predominantly filled with food shots.
+This example shows how image classification can make it easier to find ambiance shots in this case when the starting images of the restaurant page are predominantly filled with food shots.

 ## Evolution

-We learnt a lot from making this first model live.
+We learnt a lot from training and deploying this first model in production.
-Apart from evolving this model, we have evolved our data gathering and model training process significantly to reduce the TAT from idea to model generation and api creation.
+Apart from evolving this model, we have evolved our data gathering and model training process significantly to reduce the TAT from an idea to the model generation and API creation.
 We will be making future blog posts about our ML training process and other machine learning models in production soon.
 Please stay tuned, watch out for that ML tag and subscribe to the blog.